ampproject/amphtml/contributing/TESTING.md

 For any public AMP document like: `http://output.jsbin.com/pegizoq/quiet`,

-You can access it with the local JS at
+You can access it with the local JS by using the form in [`http://localhost:8000`](http://localhost:8000) or by accessing the proxy URL
+directly:

 `http://localhost:8000/proxy/output.jsbin.com/pegizoq/quiet`.